Qualebook

 Implementation

-• The lang attribute must be added to the Content Document html root to indicate the main language of the text.
+• Add the lang attribute to the root html element of the Content Document to specify the primary language of the text.

-• The language code must conform to the registry of language subtags managed by IANA (Internet Assigned Numbers Authority).
-In practice, for Frenchman, it gives : html lang="en" (in HTML) and html lang="en" xml:lang="en" (in XHTML).
-If the language varies from the integer of a book (e.g. an English text in a chapter written in French), you can also use the lang attribute (and xml:lang for XHTML) on specific document elements to indicate a language change within a section.
+• Ensure the language code complies with the IANA Language Subtag Registry.
+In practice, for English, use lang="en" in HTML or both lang="en" and xml:lang="en" in XHTML.
+If the language varies within the book, use the lang attribute (and xml:lang for XHTML) on specific elements to indicate language shifts within a section.

 Control

-• Check that the xml:lang attribute is also available in XHTML documents to ensure compatibility with older systems and tools that require this additional specification.
+• Ensure the xml:lang attribute is present in XHTML documents to maintain compatibility with legacy systems and tools requiring this specification.

-• Check that languages of metadata and content in sections like head, title, and body are well specified with the lang attribute to ensure consistency of language information.
+• Confirm that the language for metadata and content in sections such as head, title, and body is explicitly defined with the lang attribute to ensure linguistic consistency.

 Validation